andk/pause/doc/operating-model.md

 Think carefully before giving up first-come permissions, especially if (a) other people have admin or co-maint permissions, and/or (b) other modules on CPAN rely on the package.

-In the near future,
-we plan to modify PAUSE so that
-"giving up your first-come indexing permission" will result in first-come being transferred to the special user **`ADOPTME`** (described in §4.5.1 below), if other people have admin or co-maint permissions.
-This makes the situation clearer to everyone.

-At some point after that we may change PAUSE so that when giving up a first-come permission, you're informed who else has permissions, and given the option of transferring first-come to one of them.

 ### 3.2.
 Admin indexing permission